CanDIG/candig.github.io/README.md

 ```

 And, absent any errors you'll be able to view the website at `http://localhost:4000`.
 As you edit files, jekyll will re-build periodicially for frequent updates.
+The generate
+pages are in the `_site` directory if you want to directly view the files generated.

 Commits will trigger travis deployments here to Github Pages (https://candig.github.io/)
 and then push to our AWS-powered site (https://www.distributedgenomics.ca).
 Please feel